Getting started¶

 so you can always see which version your projection is currently on:

-kubectl get projection my-deployment-mirror \
+kubectl get projection widget-mirror -n tenant-a \

 -o jsonpath='{.status.conditions[?(@.type=="SourceResolved")].message}'